realm/realm-java-benchmarks/README.md

 You can validate the results by running the scripts as `tools/dsb.py -p -v`.
 Validation generates two different types of plots:

-1. Raw plots that output all measurement as a function of time/iteration.
+1. Raw plots that output all measurements as a function of time/iteration.
 Java can have strange spikes (due to JIT, GC, and implementation of `System.nanoTime()`).
 It also gives you an idea of the number of iterations are correct.
 If measurements fluctuate to much, then you must increase the